• 13+ French

 • Oxbridge Preparation

-I have been a tutor for the Music Faculty in Oxford in 2018 and 2020, teaching French baroque opera (C17th and C18th) to first and second years undergraduates.
-Before that, I have regularly given private courses to individuals who sought to strengthen specific disciplines (French language, French literature, history, and philosophy in particular) when I was myself an undergraduate students (2013-2016).
+I have been a Tutor and Lecturer in France and in Music at the University of Oxford since 2018.
+Before that (2013-2016), I have regularly given private courses to individuals who sought to strengthen specific disciplines (French language, French literature, history, and philosophy in particular).

-For my undergraduate, I followed a formation of three years, called ‘classe préparatoire’ (CPGE), during which students follow intensive classes in all Humanities subjects (including literature, modern and ancient languages, philosophy, history, geography, music).
+For my undergraduate, I followed a formation of three years in Paris, called ‘classe préparatoire’ (CPGE), during which students follow intensive classes in all Humanities subjects (including literature, modern and ancient languages, philosophy, history, geography, music).
 In high school, my formation was also centered around the liberal arts.

-My understanding of art and history is deeply grounded in practice.
+My understanding of French, music, art, and history is deeply grounded in practice.
 During my middle and high school, I have been a professional singer for Radio France.
 I have curated various exhibitions in Paris between 2016 and 2018.
-Since 2016, I work as an art critic for a French newspaper (I/O Gazette), which has led me to roam through European artistic and production networks.
+Between 2016 and 2021, I have worked as an art critic for a French newspaper (I/O Gazette), which has led me to roam through European artistic and production networks.

 What I do when I am not tutoring